Belica 3

 76 (a) emi mi ut kəkvò gu pràveše tugàs si ìməše sìčku

 Well, what did she make it from?
-You had everything then
+Back then everything was there

 77 (a) də si kùpiš i vɤ̀lnitè mu i pəmùcitè mu i sìčkutu